OpenMS/OpenMS-docs/docs/quick-reference/glossary.md

   All {term}`TOPP` tools can be found [here](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_documentation.html).

 UTILS
-  Besides TOPP, OpenMS offers a range of other tools.
-They are not included in TOPP as they are not part of typical analysis pipelines.
+  Besides {term}`TOPP`, OpenMS offers a range of other tools.
+They are not included in {term}`TOPP` as they are not part of typical analysis pipelines.
 More information is present in [OpenMS UTILS Documentation](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/UTILS_documentation.html).

 TOPPView
   TOPPView is a viewer for MS and HPLC-MS data.
 More information is available in [TOPPView documentation](../openms-applications-and-tools/visualize-with-openms.md).